 The purpose of the Field Initiated (FI) Projects program is to develop knowledge, methods, procedures, and rehabilitation technology that maximize the full inclusion and integration into society, employment, independent living, family support, and economic and social self-sufficiency of individuals with disabilities, especially those with the highest support needs.
-Another purpose of the FI Projects program is to improve the effectiveness of services authorized under the Rehabilitation Act of 1973, as amended (Act).

-In carrying out a development activity under a FI Projects development grant, a grantee must use knowledge and understanding gained from research to create materials, devices, systems, methods, measures, techniques, tools, prototypes, processes, or intervention protocols that are beneficial to the target population.
+In carrying out a development activity under a FI Projects development grant, a grantee must use knowledge and understanding gained from research to create a product or products (e.g., materials, devices, systems, methods, measures, techniques, tools, prototypes, processes, or intervention protocols) that are beneficial to the target population.

-Note: An applicant should consult NIDILRR's Long-Range Plan for Fiscal Years 2018-2023 (the Plan) when preparing its application.
+Note: An applicant should consult NIDILRR's Long-Range Plan for Fiscal Years 2024-2028 (the Plan) when preparing its application.
 The Plan is organized around the following outcome domains: (1) community living and participation; (2) health and function; and (3) employment.
 Applicants for FI projects must specify in their abstract and project narrative which of these major outcome domains their proposed project will focus on.
 Although applicants may propose projects that address more than one domain, they should specify the primary domain addressed in their proposed project.